Scientific Name

 Breeding

-- Northern blue tongues are among the easiest and most predictable breeder of the common blue tongues.
+- Northern blue tongues are among the easiest and most predictable breeders of the common blue tongues.

 - If your goal is to breed, you must either purchase proven adults or raise up juveniles until they can be sexed.

-- One reliable method of sexing adults is to house each blue tongue separately in a container void of substrate, the males will regularly shed small clear seminal plugs.
+- One reliable method of sexing adults is to house each blue tongue separately in a container void of the substrate.
+The males will regularly shed small clear seminal plugs.

 Nesting

-- Does not lay eggs, but give birth to live young lizards.
+- They do not lay eggs but give birth to live young lizards.

 - A female will only produce around 5-15 young lizards a year.